mcv-m1-project/Team1/Week1/README.md

  - viewTrainHistograms(): visualize the available histograms.
 The input argument should be '' for the original histograms or '\_mod' for the modified version of the histograms.
  - modifyHist(): change the code at your will to modify the histograms (eliminate low-saturated values for example).

+ ***If an error is raised when executing TrafficSignDetection or TrafficSignDetection_test, please run the TrainValSplit script, as it is an error in the format of the file depending on the Operating System.